 Fences may not be located within a drainage easement or floodway area.
 Fences proposed within the 100 year Flood Plain will require approval of a Flood Plain Development Permit.

-For additional information, please contact the Inspections and Permitting Department at (512) 930-2550 or via email at email@example.com.
+For additional information, please email the Inspections Department at firstname.lastname@example.org.

 Q: May I remove a tree that will interfere with the construction of the fence?